cjdelisle/cjdns/README.md

 -----------------

-In order to understand how cjdns works, it is important to understand how the existing internet works when you send a packet, at each "intersection in the road" the router reads the address on the packet and decides which turn it should take.
-In the cjdns net, a packet goes to a router and the router labels the packet with directions to a router which will be able to best handle it.
+In order to understand how cjdns works, it is important to understand how the existing internet works when you send a packet.
+At each "intersection in the road" the router reads the address on the packet and decides which turn it should take.
+In the cjdns net, a packet goes to a router and the router labels the packet with directions to the router best able to handle it.
-That is, a router which is near by in physical space and has an address which is numerically close to the destination address of the packet.
-The directions which are added to the packet allow it to go through a number of routers without much handling, they just read the label and bounce the packet wherever the next bits in the label tell them to.
-Routers have a responsibility to "keep in touch" with other routers that are numerically close to their address and also routers which are physically close to them.
+That is, a router which is physically nearby and has an address numerically close to the destination address of the packet.
+The directions are added to the packet to allow it to go through a number of routers with minimal handling.
+They just read the label and bounce the packet wherever the next bits in the label tell them to.
+Routers have a responsibility to "keep in touch" with other routers that are both numerically and physically close to their address.

 The router engine is a modified implementation of the Kademlia DHT design.